 The demand for fresh ideas and technological developments, however, was just beginning.
 The establishment that would one day become the National Science Foundation, critical to the future development of the Internet, was brought about by Science: the endless frontier.
 Shortly after was the development of Project RAND, an oddly independent and freeform research outfit, where Baran would unshelve his digital packet-switching communications concept, although this time, the concept reached beyond the realm of military usage and into the realm of public utility.

-The Internet was born out of a cold-war necessity for reliable, de-centralized, communications but grew beyond its military use into a public utility.
+The Internet was born out of a cold-war necessity for reliable, de-centralized, communications.